Now welcoming guests · Check availability · hosted by our family for yours

 A place for our family — and yours.

-We built The Eagle's Perch because we wanted a place our family could call our own — somewhere to gather, slow down, and make new memories while we still have the time.
+The Eagle's Perch began as a place we wanted for our own family — somewhere to gather, slow down, and make new memories while we still have the time.

 What we hope, more than anything, is that other families find the same thing here.
 A long table built for Thanksgiving.
 A great room that holds everyone.
 Three floors so the kids can be loud and the grandparents can rest.
 A wraparound deck for the long after-dinner conversations.